-Supported by 160 of 200 local government bodies, Pukekohe, threaded three anti-non-white strands together excluding Māori, Chinese and Indians from barbers’ shops and private bars and segregated seating in the cinema and public pool.
+Supported by 160 of 200 local government bodies, Pukekohe, threaded three anti-non-white strands together by excluding Māori, Chinese and Indians from barbers’ shops and private bars, and segregating swimming at the public pool and seating in the cinema.

 White racism in Christchurch

-Racism varies by demographic mix, is higher in European dominated areas, follows international trends, intensifies during hardship and grows in response to real and imagined threats.
+Racism varies by demographic mix, is higher in European dominated areas, follows international trends, intensifies during hardship and responds to real and imagined threats.

-The 1970s New Zealand economic downturn, rising unemployment and 1980s/1990s Roger and Ruthanomics restructuring, which disproportionately impacted low socio-economic Māori and Pacific communities, also differentially impacted predominantly white working class communities in the European dominated South Island.
+The 1970s New Zealand economic downturn, rising unemployment and 1980s/1990s Rogernomics and Ruthanasia restructuring, which disproportionately impacted low socio-economic Māori and Pacific communities, also deferentially impacted predominantly white working class communities in the European dominated South Island.

 Add a strengthening women’s movement, the Māori Renaissance, changes to New Zealand immigration laws and the emergence of alt-right online opportunities for young white males burdened with the inadequacy of not advantaging from white privilege and Christchurch had the perfect mix for the rise of white-supremacist racism.